FrhnIsml/M3taHunterz-Beta/README.md

 ## 🔄 Updating the Tool

-If you already have M3taHunterz Lite installed and want to get the latest version:
+If you already have M3taHunterz Beta installed and want to get the latest version:

 1. Open your terminal and go to the folder:
    ```bash